templaza/tz_portfolio/README.md

 *** Changelog ***

+27/03/2019 - 2.1.9

+	- Fix error can't voted in article view.
+	- Change limited articles to 30 in free version.
+	- Add feature related article by Tag
+	  (added option "Related Article By" in Article View Options.
+Its default is "Tag").

 14/03/2019 - 2.1.8

 	- Fix error choose article of "Single Article" menu item type with Joomla 3.9.4.